Elevation to Templar Knighthood or Damehood:

-The Investiture Ceremony of the Order of the Temple of Solomon is usually held in a cooperating Church or private Chapel affiliated with a Templar Commandery, at a Templar Pilgrimage site, or in other sacred spaces attended by Knights and Dames who are Crown Officers of the Order authorized to give Investiture.
+Full Templar Investiture Ceremony – Traditionally, the full Investiture Ceremony of the Templar Order is held in a cooperating Church or private Chapel affiliated with a Templar Commandery, at a Templar Pilgrimage site, or in other sacred spaces attended by Knights and Dames who are Crown Officers of the Order authorized to give Investiture.
 The ceremony can be given at a convocation event for large or small groups, or for individuals as needed.

 As in the British tradition, the Templar Investiture is simple and direct, meaningful, brief and convenient.
 Reflecting true monastic simplicity, it is spiritually pure.
 While differing versions may be used as appropriate for various situations, the Templar Ceremony is always carefully reconstructed from the original 12th century practices, as evidenced by the historical record.

-Accordingly, the authentic Templar Investiture Ceremony is always comfortable, respectful, dignified and suitable for “VIP” figures and people of all ages, and is compatible with all denominations and even with other religions outside Christianity.
+Accordingly, the authentic full version of the Templar Investiture Ceremony is always comfortable, respectful, dignified and suitable for “VIP” figures and people of all ages, and is compatible with all denominations and even with other religions outside Christianity.

 For those reasons, the original Templar knighting ceremony was requested and given to the honoured and feared Muslim Sultan General Salahadin ca. 1190 AD , which served as the key step in establishing the peace treaty between the Templars and the Saracens, the Treaty of Ramla of 1192 AD .

-The modern version of the traditional “battlefield conditions” can be medical, political or economic restrictions preventing travel to a location or event to receive Investiture, or can be some urgency during the course of active cooperation on a Templar humanitarian mission, by which making the nobiliary Knighthood or Damehood official without delay is expected to substantially help to achieve successful results of the mission.
+Short-Form Investiture Ceremony – The modern version of the traditional “battlefield conditions” can be an intensive workload burdening the Grand Mastery, or medical, political or economic restrictions affecting the Brother or Sister, preventing travel to a location or event to receive Investiture.
+It can also be some urgency during the course of active work on a Templar mission, where immediate elevation to knighthood or damehood is expected to substantially support successful results of the mission.

 Popularized ceremonial regalia widely used by self-styled “Templar” themed groups is not authentic to the 12th century Order of the Temple of Solomon, but rather was invented by a 15th century fraternity which is not a chivalric Order .
 The modern Order of the Temple of Solomon has adopted the 14th century Rules of Chivalric Regalia as codified in 1672 AD and established as the international standard system in 1921 AD , as other surviving 12th century chivalric Orders have done as precedent .